AllanGamal/tracky-doc/README.md

 Tracky allows users to organize their applications into custom categories such as "Work," "Entertainment," and "Fun."
 Each application can be marked as either **productive** or **unproductive**, providing a clearer picture of how much time is spent on meaningful tasks versus distractions.

-### Example Categories:
-- **Work**: Code (9h 36m, productive), ChatGPT (1h 40m, productive).
-- **Entertainment**: Spotify (0h 20m, unproductive), YouTube (0h 20m, unproductive).
-- **Fun**: Discord (0h 6m, unproductive).

-Users can create and manage their own categories, which helps tailor the app to individual productivity goals.

----

-## Conclusion

-Tracky is more than just a time-tracker; it's a tool for understanding how time is allocated across different tasks and applications.
-With a clear visual breakdown of usage and the ability to categorize activities, users can identify patterns in their behavior, make informed decisions, and ultimately become more productive.